 For over a decade Helen performed with William Forsythe’s Ballett Frankfurt.
 During her last season with Ballet Frankfurt, Helen simultaneously performed with The Wooster Group, director, Elizabeth Le Compte.
 She acted with the Group for five non-consecutive years in the OBIE award winning House/Lights and North Atlantic.
 In 2005, Helen returned to the speaking role, Agnes, as a guest artist with The Royal Ballet of Flanders, in William Forsythe’s Impressing the Czar.
 In 2009, Impressing the Czar received the Laurence Olivier Award, and in 2012, the Prix de la Critique award for outstanding performance of the year.

 Helen created a choreographic intensive for college age choreographers entitled, Choreographic Essentials, and a motivational creative workshop entitled The Expansive Artist.
 In addition, she has teaches Forsythe Improvisation Technologies throughout the United States.

 In 2006, Dance Europe published Helen’s article, Considering Cezanne.
 In 2012, Emory University published her writing for the Vulnerability and the Human Condition Initiative, director Martha Fineman, that appeared on the Emory University School of Law website.

+In 2016, Helen received an Honorary Doctorate from University of North Carolina School of the Arts.
 In 2011, Helen earned a Master of Fine Arts in Dance from Hollins University.
 For her Master’s Thesis she collaborated with Christopher Janney, sound and light architect.